DFIRnotes/rules/example_irs.md

 ### Software supply chain

-_In which SSDLC, module and dependency management, license management, build standards and configuration meet back up with threat modeling_
+_In which SSDLC, module and dependency management, license management, build standards and configuration meet back up with threat modeling via vulnerability management..._